aadamsongit/aadamsongit/README.md

 ## 👋 Hello, I'm Amber.

-✨ I'm a mostly self-taught developer.
+✨ I'm a mostly self-taught developer.<br />
-✨ From August through December of 2021, I attended Coding Dojo's bootcamp, where I learned to build fullstack applications with Python, React (MERN), and Java with SpringBoot.
+✨ From August through December of 2021, I attended Coding Dojo's bootcamp, where I learned to build fullstack applications with Python, React (MERN), and Java with SpringBoot.<br />
 ✨ Through 2022, I continued my studies, obtaining the legacy Responsive Design certification from FreeCodeCamp.
 I also completed Angela Yu's MERN course via Udemy.

 My first big break in tech occurred in early 2023 when I was hired to be part of the Rising Talent IT Automation Team for Takeda Pharmaceuticals, a Fortune 500 global company.
 I worked there for a year on a contract job.
 This job ended at the beginning of July, 2024.
 Since then, I completed my first Scrimba React certification and have spent over half a year building applications and working on open source.